potetm/fusebox/README.md

 * `::timeout-ms` - millis to wait before timing out
 * `::interrupt?` - bool indicated whether a timed-out thread should be interrupted on timeout (Defaults to `true`).

+The timeout namespace also includes a macro `try-interruptible` that you should prefer instead of traditional `try` when using `with-timeout`.
+It guarantees that `InterruptedException` is rethrown instead of swallowed, which is the only way to stop a thread on the JVM.

 ### Register
 ```clj